ajavamind/Extract-WAV-Data/README.md

 ## Data Tape Format
 A data byte stored on the tape begins with a "1" start bit, followed by 8 data bits, and ends with an odd parity bit.
+The data bits are ordered as least significant bit first.
 A program is preceded by multiple 0 bits for synchronization, until the first start bit.

 ## RCA Coin Arcade Games and FRED Tape Encoding